Shaubs/filed-flask-angular/README.md

 3. start the angular application from FileUI folder using the given command: "npm start"
 4. the project will run in http//localhost:4200

+There is also a screen recording of the project for a quick look: filesFlaskAngularMongoDb.webm

 Incase of missing packages error:
 Please run "npm install" after deleting the node_modules folder